mrismanaziz/Reforestation/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## What do Alexander the Great and Winnie the Pooh have in common?
+Same middle name.